-- All aircraft operated in accordance with VFR flight procedures shall comply with the visual flight rules prescribed in this subsection. - b) No person may operate an aircraft under VFR when the flight visibility is less than, or at a distance from the clouds that is less than that prescribed, or the corresponding altitude and class of airspace in the following table:
+All aircraft operated in accordance with VFR flight procedures shall comply with the visual flight rules prescribed in this subsection.

+b) No person may operate an aircraft under VFR when the flight visibility is less than, or at a distance from the clouds that is less than that prescribed, or the corresponding altitude and class of airspace in the following table:

-Airsp ace and VMC Minima Airspace class ABCDE FG ABOVE 900 M (3000 FT) or above 300 M (1000 FT) above terrain (AGL), whichever is the higher At and below 900 M (3000 FT) or 300 M (1000 FT) above terrain (AGL), whichever is the higher Distance from cloud 1500 M horizontally 300 M (1000 FT) ve Clear of cloud and in sight of the surface Flight visibility above 3050 M (10000 FT) 3050 M (10000 FT) 5 KM When so prescribe d by the appropria te ATS authority, low 0 M (10000 FT), FL 100 should be used ver flight visibilities to 1500 M may be pe rmitted for flights operating: 2) In circumstances in aerial work at low lev n which the probab els permitted to operat ility of encounters wit e in less than 1500 M opportunity to observe other traffic or an th other traffic would normally be low, e.
-I flight visibility, if manoeuvred at a speed g. in areas of low volume traffic and for
+Airspace and VMC Minima Airspace class ABCDE FG ABOVE 900 M (3000 FT) or above 300 M (1000 FT) above terrain (AGL), whichever is the higher At and below 900 M (3000 FT) or 300 M (1000 FT) above terrain (AGL), whichever is the higher Distance from cloud 1500 M horizontally 300 M (1000 FT) ve Clear of cloud and in sight of the surface Flight visibility 8 KM at and above 3050 M (10000 FT) 5 KM 5 KM below 3050 M (10000 FT) 5 KM When the height of the transition altitu de is lower than 3050) M (10000 FT), FL 100 should be used in lieu of 10000 FT.

+When so prescribed by the appropriate ATS authority, lower flight visibilities to 1500 M may be permitted for flights operating: 1) At speeds that, in the prevailing visibility, will give adequate opportunity to observe other traffic or any obstacles in time to avoid collision; or 2) In circumstances in which the probability of encounters with other traffic would normally be low, e.g. in areas of low volume traffic and for aerial work at low levels